retypeapp/retype/components/math-formulas.md

 tags: [component]
 ---

-# Math formula
+# Math formulas

-Retype supports rendering of math formulas built according to the [LaTeX](https://en.wikipedia.org/wiki/LaTeX) grammar.
-Internally Retype is powered by [$\KaTeX$](https://katex.org/) library, and supports any function the library supports.
+Retype supports rendering math formulas built according to the [LaTeX](https://en.wikipedia.org/wiki/LaTeX) grammar.
+Internally Retype is powered by [$\KaTeX$](https://katex.org/) library, and supports any function the library does.

 Math equations can be inlined or rendered as separate blocks.